tpaviot/ProcessScheduler/docs/buffer.md

 ps.render_gantt_matplotlib(solution)
 ```

-The graphical output shows the Gantt chart and the evolution of the buffer states along the time line.
+The graphical output shows the Gantt chart and the evolution of the buffer levels along the time line.

 ![Buffer example](img/BufferExample.svg){ width="100%" }